-A Copilot+ PC is a new class of Windows 11 devices designed with powerful on-device AI capabilities.
-These aren’t just upgraded laptops — they’re purpose-built to handle advanced AI tasks directly on the hardware, without relying solely on internet-based processing.
-That means when you get Copilot+ PC, you will get faster performance, enhanced productivity, and more intuitive user experiences.
+A Copilot+ PC represents a new class of Windows 11 devices that use powerful on-device AI capabilities.
+These devices are purpose-built to handle advanced AI tasks directly on the hardware, without relying solely on internet-based processing.
+That means – when you get a Copilot+ PC, you get faster performance, improved productivity and more intuitive user experience.
 Welcome to the era of the Copilot+ PC!

 What sets Copilot+ PCs apart?

-Copilot+ PCs are powered by next-gen NPUs (Neural Processing Units), built to efficiently handle AI workloads alongside the CPU and GPU.
-Combine that with Windows 11’s built-in AI assistant — Microsoft Copilot — and you’ve got a machine that actively learns your preferences, improves your workflow, and makes multitasking a breeze.
+Copilot+ PCs use next-gen NPUs (Neural Processing Units) that efficiently handle AI workloads alongside the CPU and GPU.
+Combine that with Windows 11’s built-in AI assistant, Microsoft Copilot.
+The result is a machine that actively learns your preferences, improves your workflow and makes multitasking a breeze.

-The difference between a Copilot+ PC and a traditional Windows PC isn’t just under the hood — it’s in how you use your computer every day.
+The difference between a Copilot+ PC and a traditional Windows PC comes down to daily experience and how smoothly tasks get done.
 These new devices bring AI to the forefront of your experience.
 Below are just a few features that come together with a Copilot+ PC:

 Check out our post on differences between Copilot+ PCs and traditional Windows PCs for full in-depth comparison that will help you decide if it’s time to upgrade.